thisisAranya/AI-Agents/README.md

 Hi, I am Aranya.

-I have seen somewhere that 2025 is going to be the year of AI agents and this information made me curious about AI agents.
+I have seen somewhere that 2025 is going to be the year of AI agents and this information made me curious.
 That's why, I have started learning Agentic AI from various YouTube channels.
 So, in this repository, I will be uploading jupyter notebooks every time I do something interesting.

 Thank You!